faja/mightymanuals/src/LINUX_INTERNALS/NETWORK/tuning.md

 awk '{print $3}' /proc/net/softnet_stat
 # The third value, sd->time_squeeze, is (as we saw) the number of times the
 # net_rx_action loop terminated because the budget was consumed or the
-# time limit was reached, but more work could have been.
+# time limit was reached, but more work could have been done

 cat /proc/sys/net/core/netdev_budget
 # how many packets can be handled at most in a single run of `net_rx_action`